California Prop 64 FAQ

 However, Attorney General-designate Jeff Sessions has indicated that the Justice Department will abandon President Obama’s policy and aggressively prosecute marijuana possession cases, so some observers believe these laws may become moot.

 A few provisions are automatic, but to take full advantage of Proposition 64, most people will have to take some action.
-When it comes to taking action, the aggressive lawyers at The Rodriguez Law Group are among the best.
+When it comes to taking action, the aggressive criminal defense lawyer at The Rodriguez Law Group Los Angeles Criminal Defense Attorneys are among the best.
 We know the law, and we know how to make it work for people like you.

 What Does Prop 64 Mean?